-Each person applying to extend their visitors permit needs items 2-9 separately.
-For example, if you paid for two applications at the same time you’ll need two copies of that receipt, one for each person’s application.
+Each person applying to extend their visitor's permit needs all items except #1 and #2 separately.
+For example, if you paid for two applications at the same time you'll need two copies of that receipt, one for each person's application.

 - Your appointment letter

 - From Step 9.
 You should get it in your email too.
 It's password-protected with your login password from Step 3.

 - Proof of payment of the 1,975 rands each

 - The email receipt you'll receive if you pay with a credit card.